-If a borrower fails to pay the loan on time, banks tend to resort to penalties and aggressive loan restructuring practices – something, SME lenders find risky and, hence, unattractive.
+If the borrower does not pay the loan on time, banks usually resort to fines and aggressive loan restructuring practices.
+SME lenders find it risky and thus unattractive.

 - Strict loan security requirements

 The banks’ security requirements are sometimes too strict for SME companies to handle.
-For example, a bank may require a borrower to ensure that a loan is secured against a family residence, which is one of the reasons why business owners are considering non-banks and alternative lending platforms.
+For example, a bank may require a borrower to ensure that a loan is secured against a family residence.
+This is one of the reasons why business owners are considering non-banks and alternative lending platforms.

 Alternative lending is a growing industry these days.
-By ‘alternative’, we mean any type of money loan offered outside of traditional banking institutions.
-The alternative lending industry is actively growing and is predicted to soon exceed $334 million expanding at a CAGR of 4.7%.
+By “alternative”, we mean any type of money loan offered outside of traditional banking institutions.
+The alternative lending industry is growing and is predicted to soon exceed $334 million expanding at a CAGR of 4.7%.

 Alternative lending has assumed many forms.
 As of today, the most popular alternative lending models are:

-Also known as crowdfunding, this is currently its largest and most popular alternative lending segment, accounting for $248,7 million value of transactions.
+Also known as crowdfunding, this is currently its largest and most popular alternative lending segment.
+It accounts for 248.7 million value of transactions.
 As the name implies, this model involves getting a large number of individuals to invest in a business.
 This model is especially attractive for startup companies, as opposed to established SMEs.

 - Peer-to-peer lending